FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 > Selecting semantic resources depends on many different factors.
 However, the most important factor remains the `context` of the data and associated landscape of data standards as well as the ultimate integration goal, which will dictate the final choice.
 >
 >The selection process remains guided by the need to maximize the potential of data integration with datasets of similar nature and similar value.
-It aslo requires a good understanding of the technical and sometimes legals implications these choice will have.
+It also requires a good understanding of the technical and sometimes legal implications these choice will have.

 > ### What should I read next?
 > * [How to build an application ontology?]()